SOUTH KALIMANTAN (Kalimantan Selatan)

 Making trips along the mighty Barito and Martapura rivers by “klotok boat” or river bus will provide you with a unique experience.
 A speedboat can be hired for longer trips.

 Banjarmasin has developed into an industrial and tourism city, and provides a number of internationally rated hotels.

-on Kembang Island
+Monkeys at the Chinese Temple on Kembang Island

 Like Kembang island, Kaget island also lies in the Barito River.
 From the centre of Banjarmasin it takes about 1 1/2 hours by klotok boat or 1 hour by speedboat to get there.
 This island is another forest conservation area and is also inhabited by the “bekantan” monkeys and the Lutung (prebitis orisate), as well as a wide variety of birds.